UPDATED APRIL 9, 2026

 People buy from brands and businesses they know, like and trust.

-Your blog is a great place for your target audience to get to know you, get to like you and start to trust you.
-So everything you write should be geared to becoming known, liked — and, most of all, trusted.
+Your blog is a great place for your target audience to get to know you, come to like you and start to trust you.
+So everything I write is geared to helping you become known, liked and — most of all — trusted.

 That’s not because a blog can’t sell or convert prospects into customers.

 But selling isn’t one of the direct objectives.
 Instead, it’s more of a by-product.
-Something that will happen as a result of all of the other objectives your blog satisfies.
+Something that will happen as a result of all of the other objectives I’m working towards.

 People who are just looking for information won’t appreciate being sold to.
-So unless you’re writing a sales post, selling is best avoided here.
+So, unless I’m writing a rare sales post, I’ll avoid directly selling.

-These 10 pro tips will help you create content that’s more valuable for your audience, your brand and for ranking well on Google.
+Here are 20 ways I’ll help you up your content game, creating content that’s more valuable for your audience, your brand and for ranking well on Google.

-If you want your target audience to come to you, this is the best place to start.
+You want your target audience to come to you, so this is where I’ll start.
 By creating the kind of content that will attract them to your site and search-engine-optimising it so they can find it.

 - What questions are they asking?